How Much Does a Trek in Nepal Cost?

 Gear and equipment are not needed for every kind of trek.
 For example, you don't need much gear and equipment on treks, where you will stay in lodges and tea houses.
 However, if you are traveling to a trek like the Kanchenjunga region, where you need to camp and set up tents, some gear is necessary.

 You have two options for spending money on gear and equipment.
 The first one is buying them.
-You can buy an original product, which is highly expensive compared to the cheaper knock-off versions.
+You can buy an original product, which is much more expensive than the cheaper knock-off versions.

 On the other hand, you can also rent gear and equipment during your trek.
 Renting gear is way cheaper than buying it.
 Since you only need these gears and equipment for a few weeks, we advise renting them.